cpressey/Some-Games-of-Note/article/Point-and-Click Adventures of Note.md

 ### Loom

-*   authors: Brian Moriarty
+*   written by: Brian Moriarty
+*   available for: Atari ST, Commodore Amiga, MS-DOS, others
 *   date released: 1990
-*   genre: Point-and-click adventure
 *   wikipedia: [Loom (video game)](https://en.wikipedia.org/wiki/Loom_(video_game))

 What struck me the most was that the entire thing was audio and graphics;